Royal Bank of Canada Analysts Give Commerzbank (ETR:CBK) a €6.00 Price Target

-Royal Bank of Canada set a €6.00 ($6.19) target price on Commerzbank (ETR:CBK – Get Rating) in a research report sent to investors on Wednesday morning, Borsen Zeitung reports.
+Royal Bank of Canada set a €6.00 ($6.12) target price on Commerzbank (ETR:CBK – Get Rating) in a report published on Tuesday, Borsen Zeitung reports.

-Other research analysts have also issued research reports about the company.
-Morgan Stanley set a €10.70 ($11.03) price target on Commerzbank in a research report on Thursday, June 30th.
-Barclays set a €7.00 ($7.22) price objective on Commerzbank in a research report on Friday, July 22nd.
-Deutsche Bank Aktiengesellschaft set a €11.00 ($11.34) target price on Commerzbank in a report on Monday, July 18th.
-UBS Group set a €8.90 ($9.18) price target on Commerzbank in a research note on Wednesday.
-Finally, JPMorgan Chase & Co. set a €8.20 ($8.45) price target on Commerzbank in a research note on Wednesday, July 20th.
+A number of other equities analysts also recently weighed in on CBK.
+Morgan Stanley set a €10.70 ($10.92) price target on shares of Commerzbank in a research note on Thursday, June 30th.
+Berenberg Bank set a €7.00 ($7.14) target price on Commerzbank in a report on Tuesday, June 14th.
+The Goldman Sachs Group set a €11.60 ($11.84) price target on Commerzbank in a research report on Wednesday, August 3rd.
+UBS Group set a €8.90 ($9.08) price objective on Commerzbank in a research note on Wednesday, August 3rd.
+Finally, Barclays set a €7.00 ($7.14) target price on shares of Commerzbank in a research report on Thursday, August 4th.

 Commerzbank Price Performance